Prototype-Fund-Hardware/LibreWater/README.md

 ## Research: Acraea for Open Science

-Over the past 60 years, countless scientists and a few entrepreneurs have worked on Solar-Powered Multiple-Effect-Distillation.
-One of the most recent reviews is from January 2022 by Lim et al. from Korea Institute of Machinery & Materials:  [Designs and performance analysis of vertical multi-effect diffusion solar distiller: A review - ScienceDirect  (OpenAccess)](https://www.sciencedirect.com/science/article/pii/S0011916422000273)
+Over the past 60 years, countless scientists and a few entrepreneurs have worked on Solar-Powered Multiple-Effect-Distillation. <br /> One of the most recent reviews is from January 2022 by Lim et al. from Korea Institute of Machinery & Materials: <br /> [Designs and performance analysis of vertical multi-effect diffusion solar distiller: A review - ScienceDirect  (OpenAccess)](https://www.sciencedirect.com/science/article/pii/S0011916422000273)

 -> Check out selected sources and more info in the Science Folder (soon).